benradstone/wandisco-documentation-ldm/docs/operation-ui.md

 ### Notifications

-The bell icon in the top-right of the UI is where you'll receive Notifications about errors, warnings, or important milestones in your usage.
+The bell icon in the top-right of the UI is where you'll receive notifications about errors, warnings, or important milestones in your usage.

 ## Migrate data